Should You Add a Wireless Garage Door Keypad?

 • Convenience.
 An external keypad lets you access your home without a key to the front door or a garage door remote.
 Keypads are perfect for kids coming home from school or letting your in-laws look in on your home while you’re away.

 • Redundancy.
 If your garage door remote battery goes out, you’ll need a way into the garage.
-An external keyless entry system ensures you can get into the garage even if your remote stops working.
+An external keyless entry system ensures you can enter the garage even if your remote stops working.

 • Guest Access.
-Excluding the 387LM, the keypads let you grant codes for friends or home service workers.
+The keypads, excluding the 387LM, let you grant codes for friends or home service workers.
 Say you have work done at home and don’t want to give someone a key to your front door.
-Providing a temporary guest code to your keypad system is an excellent way to provide someone with short-term access to your home.
+Providing a temporary guest code to your keypad system is an excellent way to give someone short-term access to your home.

 How much are these systems?